To obtain an Arkansas collection agency license you must submit the following:

 Collection agency licenses issued by the State of Arkansas expire annually on June 30 at midnight.
 We accept applications for license renewals from April 1 until June 30.
 If you fail to submit your completed renewal forms, fees, and related documents by June 30, you may experience a lapse in licensure.

-(Note: New collection agency licenses issued on or after March 1, 2022 will not expire until June 30, 2023.
-If you obtained a new license on or after March 1, 2022, you do not have to renew your license until next year.)
+(Note: New collection agency licenses issued on or after March 1 will not expire until June 30 of the following year.
+For example, a new collection agency license obtained on or after March 1, 2023, will remain active until June 30, 2024.)

 A.) License Renewal Application Form – The renewal application must be completed in its entirety.
 Licenses may be renewed using the online “Renew Your License” link at the bottom of this page.